Artificial general intelligence: Tests for human-level AGI

 The Turing test can provide some evidence of intelligence, but it penalizes non-human intelligent behavior and may incentivize artificial stupidity.

+Several tests meant to confirm human-level AGI have been considered.

+Turing test

-Proposed by Alan Turing in his 1950 paper "Computing Machinery and Intelligence", this test involves a human judge engaging in natural language conversations with both a human and a machine designed to generate human-like responses.
+The Turing test was proposed by Alan Turing in his 1950 paper "Computing Machinery and Intelligence".
+This test involves a human judge engaging in natural language conversations with both a human and a machine designed to generate human-like responses.
 The machine passes the test if it can convince the judge that it is human a significant fraction of the time.
 Turing proposed this as a practical measure of machine intelligence, focusing on the ability to produce human-like responses rather than on the internal workings of the machine.

-Turing described the test as follows:

 The idea of the test is that the machine has to try and pretend to be a man, by answering questions put to it, and it will only pass if the pretence is reasonably convincing.
 A considerable portion of a jury, who should not be experts about machines, must be taken in by the pretence.

 In 2014, a chatbot named Eugene Goostman, designed to imitate a 13-year-old Ukrainian boy, reportedly passed a Turing Test event by convincing 33% of judges that it was human.
 However, this claim was met with significant skepticism from the AI research community, who questioned the test's implementation and its relevance to AGI.

-In 2023, it was claimed that "AI is closer to ever" to passing the Turing test, though the article's authors reinforced that imitation (as "large language models" ever closer to passing the test are built upon) is not synonymous with "intelligence".
-Further, as AI intelligence and human intelligence may differ, "passing the Turing test is good evidence a system is intelligent, failing it is not good evidence a system is not intelligent."

-A 2024 study suggested that GPT-4 was identified as human 54% of the time in a randomized, controlled version of the Turing Test—surpassing older chatbots like ELIZA while still falling behind actual humans (67%).

 A 2025 pre‑registered, three‑party Turing‑test study by Cameron R. Jones and Benjamin K. Bergen showed that GPT-4.5 was judged to be the human in 73% of five‑minute text conversations—surpassing the 67% humanness rate of real confederates and meeting the researchers' criterion for having passed the test.